 Advantages of using Paper Plates in the Microwave

 You can use paper plates to heat your food in the microwave for several reasons.
 The plate won’t get painfully hot like the glass and ceramic models.
-The plate won’t melt as plastic plates.
+The plate won’t melt like plastic plates.
 Using a paper plate won’t also create the alarm that comes with putting metal plates in the microwave.

 Paper plates come in handy to help you serve your guests when the dishwasher has broken down.
-If you’d like to use them in the microwave, it’s advisable to use the plain paper plates instead of the bleached, patterned or dyed ones.
+If you’d like to use them in the microwave, it’s advisable to use the plain paper plates instead of the bleached, patterned, or dyed ones.
 Although the plates are safe to use in the microwave, this is not the case with inks and dyes used on patterned plates.